MariaWaleskaOliver/SkylineRepository-/index.md

 I made a static website for a flower shop as an exercise in College. where the user can navigete through pages and tabs.
 Please check it out!
 [Awesome Florists Web site]( https://mariawaleskaoliver.github.io/Awesomeflorists/)

-### Tax Calculator
+### Tax Calculator and Form using Java Script

-I made a dynamic website that collects data from the user and make some calculations using JavaScript.
+I made a dynamic website that collects data from the user and make some calculations [Tax Calculator]( https://mariawaleskaoliver.github.io/java3/) I also created a form to colect the user data and established some Regex and server-side validations.
 Please check it out!
-[Tax Calculator]( https://mariawaleskaoliver.github.io/java3/)

-### Form Canada Tools
-I made a form to colect the user date using JavaScript Please check it out!
 [Form Canada Tools]( https://mariawaleskaoliver.github.io/java2/)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for